 Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund postemployment health care through their contributions to OPERS.
 When funding is approved by OPERS' Board of Trustees, a portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
-Beginning in 2018, health care is not being funded.
+Health care is not being funded.

 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2018, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2019, state and local employers contributed at a rate of 14.00% of earnable salary and public safety and law enforcement employers contributed at 18.10%.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.